Bicolored foxface

 The bicolored foxface (Siganus uspi), also known as the Uspi rabbitfish, is a species of marine ray-finned fish, a rabbitfish belonging to the family Siganidae.
-It is found at coral reefs in Fiji in the Pacific Ocean.
+It is found in coral reefs in Fiji in the Pacific Ocean.
 It occasionally makes its way into the aquarium trade.

 Taxonomy

 The bicolored foxface was first formally described in 1974 by Michael J. Gawel & David J. Woodland with the type locality given as Joske Reef, 3 kilometers to the west of Suva on Viti Levu, Fiji.
-The specific name adds a Latin possessive “i” to the initials of the University of the South Pacific as that institution facilitated the authors’ studies of fishes in the South Pacific and as a thank you to the people of the region who support the University.
+The specific name adds a Latin possessive "i" to the initials of the University of the South Pacific as that institution facilitated the authors' studies of fishes in the South Pacific and as a thank you to the people of the region who support the University.

 Description

 The bicolored foxface has a laterally compressed deep body, its depth fitting roughly a little over twice into its standard length with a weakly forked caudal fin.
 The forward nostril opening is a very short tube which expands slightly to the rear of the nostril and it has a procumbent spine in front of the dorsal fin.
 Like all rabbitfishes, has 13 spines and 10 soft rays in the dorsal fin while the anal fin has 7 spines and 9 soft rays.
 The fin spines hold venom glands.
 This species attains a maximum total length of 24 cm.
 The overall colour is dark purplish brown apart from the yellow pectoral fins, soft rayed part of the dorsal and anal fins, the caudal fin, and rear part of body, the delineation of the 2 colours is clear.